ZupIT/beagle-docs/content/en/Get Started/Using Beagle/Backend.md

 ### Step 5: Start your BFF

-After the configuration above, you can start your BFF.
-Just run the command below in your project, a reminder, it needs to starts the server on port 8080 in your localhost.
+After the configuration above, you can start your BFF by running the command below in your project.
+A reminder: it needs to start the server at localhost and on port 8080.

 {{< tabs id="T7" >}}
 {{% tab name="Micronaut" %}}